 - Legal Documents

 During the time we are working with you it is likely we shall send you legal documents and papers to read and perhaps sign.
 These may be complex and onerous and we strongly recommend you carefully read these documents and come back to us if there is anything in them of which you are unclear.

 - Data Protection

-Should you have any concerns regarding how your data is stored then please contact our Data Protection Officer, Laura Maden who is based in our Street office.
+Should you have any concerns regarding how your data is stored then please contact our Data Protection Supervisor, Laura Maden who is based in our Street office.
 You will also have the right to complain to the Information Commissioner’s Office if your complaint relates to the collection, storage or use of your personal data. www.ico.org.uk

 - Termination of Instructions

 15.1 You may terminate your instructions to the Firm at any time in writing.
 The Firm will be entitled to keep your papers and documents for as long as there is money owed to the Firm in respect of the charges and expenses, otherwise known as an “lien”.

 15.2 If at any stage you do not wish the Firm to continue doing work or incurring charges and expenses on your behalf, you must inform this Firm of this clearly in writing.

 15.3 We will decide to stop acting for you only with good reason and on giving you reasonable notice if for example you fail to pay an interim bill or to comply with a request for a payment on account.

 15.4 If you or we decide we no longer act for you, you will pay our charges on an hourly basis and expenses as set out earlier.